-Eco-friendly weddings are becoming more and more popular but going down the sustainable route doesn’t necessarily mean sacrificing quality or luxury.
+Eco-friendly and more sustainable weddings are becoming increasingly popular as many of us strive to make more conscious decisions about but going down the sustainable route doesn’t necessarily mean sacrificing quality or luxury.

 Charlotte Ricard-Quesada, owner of bespoke event and wedding planning business, La Fete, shares her top tips for throwing the perfect sustainable wedding celebration.

 An eco-friendly venue doesn’t necessarily mean getting hitched in a field or forest (though this is of course an option!).
 Consider venues that actively work to reduce their energy consumption, with solar panels for example; and preferably opt for a ready built structure, such as a barn, hall, castle, etc, in order to avoid the large scale transport necessary to bring in a marquee.
 If you want a tent feel, why not opt for a luxury yurt?
 There are companies offering hand crafted yurts made from sustainable materials and whose mission is to leave the nature around them untouched.
 However, your eco-friendly wedding doesn’t need to look rustic: it can be as luxurious as you like, but sustainable through the quality of materials you choose to decorate with, recyclability of items and attention paid in reducing overall waste, for instance, hiring as much as you can as opposed to buying.

 Catering & wedding cakes for a sustainable wedding